How to create employee development plans that really work

 Deloitte agree with PwC, suggesting that if an organization doesn’t offer professional development opportunities they’ll have a hard time retaining their younger talent.
 Millenials are the most highly educated generation to date, and they’ve grown up accustomed to operating in a fast-moving world.
 Oh, and don’t forget that everyday they’re exposed to a workplace with lower job security than ever.

 Learning is crucial, not just for employees, but the organizations who employee those people.
 So that begs the question; how can you create employee development plans that actually work?

 Creating employee development plans that work well

-We’ve decided to highlight five things your company can do to create effective employee development plans and ensure that they’re as effective at helping your employees learn as you need them to be.
+We’ve decided to highlight five things your company can do to create effective employee development plans.
+To ensure that they’re as effective at helping your employees learn as you need them to be.

 1. Encourage senior employees to get involved (their knowledge is priceless)

 Your junior employees can learn from nobody better than someone who’s been there and done their role in the past.
 Incentivising managers to lead employee development programs and share their knowledge is not only beneficial for the trainee but also for the manager as it’s a prime opportunity for them to further their leadership and management skills.

 2. Enable junior employees to take ownership over their own plans

 While it’s a good idea to put a structure in place for employee development plans.
 Furthermore, it can be wise to allow younger employees the capacity to shape their own development plans based on their interests and career aspirations.